Child Rights: A Gist

 As per the act, education is a fundamental right of every child who is between 6 and 14 years old.
 The act also states that until the completion of elementary education, no child shall be held back, expelled or required to pass a board examination.
 There is also a provision for special training of school drop-outs to bring them up to par with students of the same age.

-As a charity for child rights, Mess Charitable Trust has been providing education to marginalized children in poor rural and urban communities in 25 states of the country.
+As a charity for child rights, Mess Society has been providing education to marginalized children in poor rural and urban communities in 25 states of the country.
 Its flagship programme - Mission Education exemplifies the global struggle for universal education.
 The programme has succeeded in bringing more than 200,000 children to school since its start in the year 2002.

 Underprivileged kids lag at all stages of education.
 When earning a livelihood and taking care of the members of the family becomes a primary matter of concern in one’s life, education stands a little or, very often, no chance of pursuance.
 For the millions of underprivileged people in India, education is a high-priced luxury, and this negative outlook continues on with every new generation.
 Poverty damages childhood with significant effects on a child’s physical and mental health, as well as educational achievement.
 It limits the expectations of the child’s ability to perform well in school, constantly reminding him/her of the miniscule chance he/she has to overcome adversity and poverty.